Chasing 99%: MNIST without CNN

 "optimizer": "Adam"

 The Test Accuracy decreased.
-Also observing the loss curve, its clear that the model has ample time for learning, as it started to reach a plateau around 0.2.
+Also observing the loss curve, it’s clear that the model has ample time for learning, as it started to reach a plateau around 0.2.

 image

-Its severe underfitting.
-So the issue is that less neurons failed to capture the nuances of the pixels 28x28 = 784.
-By mapping the input layer directly from 784 dimensions down to just 10we have a tight bottleneck for information.
+It’s severe underfitting.
+So the issue is that fewer neurons failed to capture the nuances of the $28 \times 28 = 784$ pixels.
+By mapping the input layer directly from 784 dimensions down to just 10, we have a tight bottleneck for information.

-The first hidden layer of a neural network is responsible for extracting low level features (like strokes or edges).
+The first hidden layer of a neural network is responsible for extracting low-level features (like strokes or edges).
 To classify 10 distinct digits, the network needs to hold enough combinations of these strokes in its active memory.
-When we compress 784 pixels into a 10 dim vector, the projection matrix $W \in \mathbb{R}^{10 \times 784}$ forces the network to discard massive amounts of variance.
+When we compress 784 pixels into a 10-dimensional vector, the projection matrix $W \in \mathbb{R}^{10 \times 784}$ forces the network to discard massive amounts of variance.
 This shows that it is mathematically impossible to linearly separate the complex, entangled features of the MNIST dataset within a space that is only 10 dimensions wide without losing critical distinguishing information.

 Version 4